kartikeyg0104/resources-ai-chatbot-plugin/docs/chatbot-core/api/api.md

 By default, the API will be available at `http://127.0.0.1:8000`.

+> **Note**: Adding `--host 0.0.0.0` makes the server accessible from other devices on the network.
+If you only need local access, you can omit this parameter.

 ## Available Endpoints

 Here’s a summary of the API routes and their expected request/response structures: